HimbeerserverDE/www/static/md/srvre/kernel/wiki/syscalls.md

 Signature:
 ```
-pass(channel: usize, receiver: u16, bytes: [*]const u8, len: usize) !void
+pass(channel: usize, receiver: u16, identify: bool, bytes: [*]const u8, len: usize) !void
 ```

 Passes the provided bytes on the specified channel if permitted.
 If the `receiver` argument is non-zero, only the process with the matching ID will receive the message.
 Otherwise all channel members will receive the message.
+By default the receiver(s) will see zero as the sender process ID.
+If desired (e.g. for unicast responses), the `identify` argument may be set to true to inform receivers of the real ID.
 Guarantees that the message is not truncated if the operation finishes successfully.

 * `channel` is the ID of the channel to pass the message on
 * `receiver` is the ID of the process to unicast the message to or zero for broadcast
+* `identify` specifies whether to expose the calling process ID to the receiver(s)
 * `bytes` is a pointer to the message payload
 * `len` is the length of the message payload